 The Virginia Drug Control Act imposes certain specific responsibilities upon drug manufacturers, such as the Manufacturer Defendants, who manufacture and sell pharmaceutical drugs in Virginia.
 Va.
 Code Ann. § 54.1-3457.
 Among those responsibilities is the requirement that drug manufacturers refrain from the “dissemination of any false advertisement” in the promotion of their drugs.
 Id.
 “Advertisement” is defined as “all representations disseminated in any manner or by any means, other than by labeling, for the purpose of inducing, or which are likely to induce, directly or indirectly, the purchase of drugs or devices.”
 Va.
 Code Ann. § 54.1-3401.

-The Manufacturer Defendants continually violated their duties by making and/or disseminating false advertisements about opioids, including but not limited to:
+The Manufacturer Defendants continually violated their duty to Plaintiff and its residents by making and/or disseminating false advertisements about opioids, including but not limited to:

 Making misleading statements about the true risk of addiction;